jshmrsn/botfarm/README.md

 - Building additional simulation features that could be useful for exploring emergent social behavior of generative agents.

-- More decoupling of the specific game simulation from the simulation framework, so entirely different games could be supported (note: there is already a significant amount of decoupling, just not 100% there yet).

 - Database backup of active game simulations, so they can be resumed if a server is restarted.
 Useful for local development iteration on simulation logic, handling spot instance interruptions, or long living simulations that live through multiple deployments.

 - Add support for signed requests from simulation server to the agent servers, using a secret key known to both servers.